 Newly planted forest buffers must be maintained for trees and shrubs to have the best chance of survival.
 Pruning and weeding, for instance, can help forest buffers grow stronger, making them more resilient to invasive species and other threats and better able to capture polluted runoff.

 Currently, an estimated 55 percent of the watershed's 288,000 miles of stream banks and shorelines have forest buffers in place.
-But scientists have found that rivers and streams are not protected until 70 percent of their edges are buffered.
+But scientists have found that rivers and streams are not protected until at least 70 percent of their edges are buffered.
 Forest buffers have disappeared along many rivers and streams because of agriculture, development and other human activities.

 Some programs provide financial incentives to landowners who plant forest buffers on their properties.
 The Conservation Reserve Enhancement Program (CREP), for instance, pays agricultural landowners to plant and maintain forest buffers on their farms.